 Dr. Doug Vinson

-Doug is a semi-retired dentist living in Catawba County.
-He is Vice-President of the Catawba Beekeepers, was a NCSBA Regional Director for the Mountain Region for 4 years, and is currently the 2nd Vice-President for NCSBA.
+Doug is a retired dentist living in Catawba County.
+He's served on the board of the Catawba Beekeepers, was a NCSBA Regional Director for the Mountain Region for 4 years, and is currently (2021) the President of the NCSBA after having served as 2nd VP and 1st VP.
 I got to know Doug when I was doing work with NCSBA and have kept in touch with him since then.
-He always has great new ideas to share and I've gotten some great queen rearing tips from him.
+He always has great new ideas to share and I've gotten some great tips from him.
+He's who introduced me to the idea of overwintering bees in nucs and also using the MDA Splitter technique for raising queens.